-Russia has experienced high levels of inflation in the past.
+Russia is exposed to high levels of inflation.

 As a substantial portion of our expenses (including operating costs and capital expenditures) are denominated in rubles, the relative movement of inflation and exchange rates significantly affects our results of operations.
 The effects of inflation could cause some of our costs to rise.
 Russia has experienced high levels of inflation since the early 1990s.
 For example, inflation increased dramatically after the 1998 financial crisis, reaching a rate of 84.4% in that year.
-According to Rosstat, inflation in Russia was 12.9% in 2015, 5.4% in 2016, 2.5% in 2017, 4.2% in 2018, 3% in 2019 and 4.9% in 2020.
-In 2021 inflation amounted to 8.4%, based on Rosstat estimates, mainly as a result of COVID-19 pandemic.
-In response to the unprecedented drop in the ruble/U.S. dollar exchange rate in February-March 2022, Russian Central Bank raised the key rate to 20%, and the level of inflation is expected to increase substantially in 2022.
+Starting from 2016, inflation relatively stabilized reaching 3% in 2019 and 4.9% in 2020.
+In 2021, the level of inflation significantly increased and amounted to 8.4%, according to Rosstat, mainly as a result of the COVID-19 pandemic, and, in 2022, the inflation reached 11.9% as a result of the effect the escalation of the conflict between Russia and Ukraine has had on the Russian economy.
 Certain of our costs, such as salaries and rent, are affected by inflation in Russia.
 To the extent the inflation causes these costs to increase, such inflation may materially adversely affect our business, financial condition and results of operations.